 image of keypad 2

-This one even sports fancy labels.
+This one sports fancy labels.

 4 or 8 gap positions?

 Sloan Letters have 10 alternatives, Tumbling E has 4 possible orientations, for Landolt C there are 4 or 8.
 Depending on your application, you may wish to use only the 4 primary Landolt gap positions or to supplement it with the four oblique directions; FrACT allows both.
-Briefly: 4 directions are less easily confused, but guessing probability is higher making more trials necessary; 8 positions allow more rapid determination of visual acuity(less trials) as the guessing probability is lower.
-Final outcome should be identical, but the number of runs must be adequately chosen; see next item.
+Briefly: 4 directions are less easily confused, but guessing probability is higher, making more trials necessary; 8 positions allow more rapid determination of visual acuity(less trials) as the guessing probability is lower.
+Final outcome should be identical, but the number of runs must be adequately chosen; see previous item.

 Results Export